ShKlinkenberg/ShKlinkenberg.github.io/content/post/GR_2019_blog_2.md

 So, it’s taken some time before I could really start this grassroot project, but I finally got the ball rolling.
 Looking at my own plan in my [previous post]( http://www.klinkenberg.amsterdam/post/gr_2019_blog_1/) I immediately went another rout.
 As I will base my first video on my [earlier screencast on ANOVA](https://youtu.be/Q86DiHcuOVE) (in Dutch), I decided to download the auto generated transcript from my YouTube channel.
 This gave me a rough outline with timestamps and all.

-Reading through the transcript, it became clear this was much to long.
+Reading through the transcript, it became clear this was much too long.
 So, based on this I wrote a shortened script that is much more to the point.

 Next up, was creating the graph I want to show in the video.
 Writing some R code, quickly landed me the plot I wanted.
 In the next step I followed the [instruction that Peter Farago laid out in the video](https://youtu.be/prnmH3YVrQo) below (left), and fired up illustrator to import my PDF.
 There, adding layers was easy.
 But getting the right path into the correct layer was a bit of a puzzle.
 Turning paths on and off, showed me which vector element was what.
 Making it easier to identify where everyting needed to go.